dougeby/IntuneDocs/intune/quickstart-send-notification.md

 11. Select **Message template** > **Contoso Admin** > **Select** to select the message template you created earlier in this topic.
 12. Select **OK** > **OK** > **Save** to save your changes.

-To assign the policy to a group.
+## Assign the policy

+You can assign the compliance policy to a specific group of users or to all users.
+When Intune recognizes that a device is noncompliant, the user will be notified that they must update their device to meet the compliance policy.
+The following steps allow you to assign the policy.

 1. Select the **Windows 10 compliance** policy that you created earlier.
 2. Select **Assignments**.
 3. In the **Assign to** drop-down box, select **All Users**.
-This will select all **Windows 10 and later** users because the compliance policy has been targeted to this platform.
+This will select all users.
+Any user that has a **Windows 10 and later** device that doesn't meet this compliance policy will be notified.

+    > [!NOTE]
+    > You can include and exclude groups when assign compliancy policies.

 4. Click **Save**.

 When you've successfully created and saved the policy, it will appear in the list of **Device complice - Policies**.
 Notice in the list that **Assigned** is set to **Yes**.